hddm-devs/hddm/README.rst

 Getting started
 ===============

-Check out the documentation_ for a manual and tutorial for how to use HDDM.
+Check out the documentation_ for a tutorial_ for how to use HDDM.

 .. _HDDM: http://code.google.com/p/hddm/
 .. _Python: http://www.python.org/